tosh2230/stairlight-app/README.md

 # Stairlight-app

-This application renders a table dependency map with [tosh2230/stairlight](https://github.com/tosh2230/stairlight).
+This application renders a table dependency graph with [tosh2230/stairlight](https://github.com/tosh2230/stairlight).

 Libraries and services used in this app are below.